 - Business Information Systems & Information Management for Business

-- Choice between Spanish*, German, Italian and the combination of Business Law (semester II)/Skills to Succeed (semester I).
+- Choice between Spanish*, German and the combination of Business Law (semester II)/Skills to Succeed (semester I).

 * A limited number of places are available in Spanish, places will be allocated on previous academic performance.